SJ23 Tech Tip D15, (Updated 2026-04-27) Bob Schimmel.

 I found three problems.

-3. A bit of grunge was past the needle valve.
-This surprised me as I have always filtered the gas.
+2. A bit of grunge was past the needle valve.
+This surprised me as I have always filtered the fuel.
 I cleaned the float bowl 15 years ago and 8 years ago I installed an external fuel filter.
 The filter is translucent so it can reveal flow which is helpful out on the water.
 It just shows that you can't be too careful.
 Go figure.

-Given these minor fuel restrictions and the fact that the engine starts on the first push of the start switch, I've decided not to check the reed valves and power head seals at this time.
-Removing and splitting the power head open to access these is a major undertaking.
-I may check them at a later date if the engine continues to run rough.
+Given these minor fuel restrictions and the fact that the engine starts on the first push of the start switch, I decided not to check the reed valves and power head seals at this time.
+Removing and splitting the power head to access these is quite an undertaking.
+I doubt I will open the engine any time soon since it is running so well now.

-Fig 3 - Fuel pump outside casting where the screen resides.
+Fig 3 - Fuel pump outside casting where the fuel screen resides.
+This is directly behind the blue cap shown in Fig 2.

-Fig 5 - Float bowl & idle mixture screw, 1-2 turns out.
+Fig 5 - Carburetor float bowl & idle mixture screw, ~1-2 turns out.
+Remove the brass nut on the bottom to empty the bowl.
+Keep the gasket.

 TOP

-It may be possible to test reed valves and end seals while still installed by pumping air through the carburetor throat.
-The reeds will open slightly to let air pass into the crankcase and then they should close to hold 3-7 PSI pressure in the power head when the pump is removed.
+It may be possible to test reed valves and end seals while engine assembled by pumping air through the carburetor throat.
+The reeds will open slightly to let air pass into the crankcase and then they should close to hold ~3-7 PSI pressure when the pump is removed.
 If you hear air leaking out the carburetor, or if you can't build any pressure in the power head, the reeds or power head end seals are leaking (assuming the rings still seal).
+The leaks warrants a repair.

-POWER HEAD LOWER BEARING CHECK VALVE (2026) - There is a tiny brass check valve (elbow) screwed into the bottom left outside corner of the power head.
-Its purpose is to suck accumulated gas and oil from the bottom crankcase bearing via an external vacuum tube connected to the top of the intake port.
+POWER HEAD LOWER BEARING CHECK VALVE (2026) - There is a tiny brass check valve (elbow) screwed into the bottom outside corner of the power head.
+Its purpose is to suck accumulated gas and oil from the lower crankcase bearing via an external vacuum tube connected to the top of the intake port.
 A defective check valve can adversely affect the running of a 7.5HP Merc.
-In a worst case situation the combustion air is too rich and the engine cannot start.
+In a worse case situation the combustion air is too rich and the engine cannot start.

-- If this valve is plugged so it can't suck, the engine can't start due to having too rich fuel mixture.
+- If this valve is plugged so it can't suck, the engine will be difficult to start due to having too rich fuel mixture.

 - If this valve is stuck open so it can pass air down to the bearing, the check valve is defective and must be replaced.

-A quick check on a warmish winter day confirmed that Panache's check valve was partially plugged, restricting air flow.
-It was also stuck, allowing some air backwards into the intake manifold.
+A quick check on a warmish winter day confirmed that Panache's check valve was partially stuck open, defeating the one way air flow by allowing some air to flow freely both ways.
 So I removed it using a 5/16" open end wrench, 1/8th of a turn at a time.
-This part was easy enough.
-After a few sprays of carburetor cleaner I poked in there with a thin wire and it consistently came out clean.
+This part was fairly easy despite it being slow as molasses.
+After a few blasts of carburetor cleaner through the valve I poked inside with a thin wire and it consistently came out clean.
 No more grunge.
-Then I gave it a liberal spray of carburetor cleaner till I achieved full flow through the valve to ensure it worked again.
+Then I gave it a liberal spray of carburetor cleaner to wash away debris that could make the valve stick.
+I achieved full flow one way through the valve and total block the other way to ensure it worked again.
 Blowing and sucking confirmed a fix.
-Then it was ready to install and when the fun started!
-After an hour long struggle trying to start the thread the outboard is tickety-boo again and good to go.
-I could only get 2 fingers in there and with that I had to go by feel.
+Now the valve was ready to install and that's when the fun started!
+After an hour long struggle trying to screw it back in without cross-threading, the magic happened.
+Fine thread is difficult to start at the best of times.
+I had to go by feel as I could only get 2 fingers in the narrow gap beside the block.
 Suffice it to say that its a lot easier to remove than install!
 Keep the kids away unless you want them learning "garage talk" early in life.
+The outboard is now tickety-boo and ready for a test run.

 Carbon fibre or fibreglass reeds generally improve the performance over stainless steel reeds.
 If one breaks, the loose part shouldn't damage the internal workings of the engine as a part of a SS reed might.
 Tighten the reed stop screw by hand to prevent over torquing against the cage (.75 ft lbs).
 Doing so could distort the reeds and the air flow, especially if a reed extends over the edge of the cage.
 Use a dab of Locktite (blue) on the thread to ensure it doesn't loosen to damage internal engine works.